nolwazihlophe/nolwazihlophe.github.io/README.md

 <p style="text-align: left;">
 </p>
 </dl>
-I'm so excited to announce that we have recently launched the first course under the umbrella of [Digital Financial Inclusion Supervision](https://dfis.digitalfrontiersinstitute.org/) courses in partnership with [Toronto Centre](https://www.torontocentre.org/) and [CGAP](https://www.cgap.org/).
+I'm so excited to announce that [Digital Frontiers Institute](https://digitalfrontiersinstitute.org/) have recently launched the first course under the umbrella of [Digital Financial Inclusion Supervision](https://dfis.digitalfrontiersinstitute.org/) courses in partnership with [Toronto Centre](https://www.torontocentre.org/) and [CGAP](https://www.cgap.org/) with me as the Program Manager.
 These courses are exclusively for financial policymakers, regulators and supervisors!
-The next cohort of the first course towards certification starts on the 10th September 2021, so please keep your eye out because applications will be opening up soon and I look forward to seeing you in our online classroom!
+The next cohort of the first course towards certification starts on Friday, 10th September 2021, so please keep your eye out because applications will be opening up soon and I look forward to seeing you in our online classroom!